aakashyadav-tech/metrobooking-app/README.md

 ---

 ## ⚡️ Configuration
+You have to create a database in mysql with name metrobooking.
 Edit the `application.yml` inside the `executable/` directory to configure database and server settings:

 ### Example `application.yml`